Close

 Adapting Work Hours for a Better Balance

 To make the most of the sunny Spanish weather and vibrant local culture, Simon adjusted his work schedule.
-Starting early in the morning allowed him to tackle urgent tasks and free up his afternoons.
-This approach gave him time to enjoy longer coffee breaks and finish work earlier to enjoy the weather, city and food.
+Starting a little earlier in the morning allowed him to tackle urgent tasks and gave a bit more flexibility.
+This approach gave him time to enjoy longer coffee breaks and more headspace to enjoy the weather, city and food.

 Highlights of Working from Málaga

-One of the most memorable aspects of Simon’s stay was the “Feierabend” (end of the workday) at the beach.
+One of the most memorable aspects of Simon’s stay was the possibility to close the laptop in the evening and directly head to the beach.
 Málaga’s beautiful coastline provided a perfect backdrop for relaxation after a day of work.
 He particularly enjoyed visiting Pedregalejo, a charming neighborhood known for its beachfront restaurants.
 There, he enjoyed “espetos de sardinas” (sardines skewers) grilled on an open fire, a local delicacy that added to the authenticity of Simon’s experience.

 Challenges While Workationing in Málaga